[Last updated: 1 February 2026, unless otherwise noted]

 "Forecast" is defined as an explicit figure for the current financial period and/or following financial periods.
 It could also, for instance, include a comparison to previous periods (for instance "slightly better than last year") or indicate a figure or a minimum or maximum figure for the likely level of profits or losses for the current financial period and/or following financial periods.
 A "forward-looking statement" is a more general description of the issuer's expected future developments.

-When deciding whether a change in forecast is significant enough to require a public announcement, the issuer must evaluate the deviation based on the last known actual financial performance.
+When deciding whether a change in a forecast is sufficiently significant to require a public announcement, the issuer must evaluate the deviation based on the last known actual financial performance.
 In deciding whether to make an announcement, the issuer should consider performance prospects and publicly known changes in financial conditions during the remainder of the review period.
 Matters affecting such prospects may include changes in the issuer's operating environment and seasonal patterns in the issuer's line(s) of business.
 Importance may also be given to any information the issuer has disclosed about the effect of external factors of the issuer, such as a sensitivity analysis regarding commodity prices or in relation to specific market developments.
-Market expectations, such as analyst estimates, are not decisive for such evaluation, instead, the information disclosed by the issuer itself and justifiable conclusions from such information is decisive.
+Market expectations, such as analyst estimates, are not decisive for such evaluation, instead, the information disclosed by the issuer itself and justifiable conclusions from such information are decisive.

 Requirements relating to general meetings of the shareholders

-As a general rule, a listed issuer must issue and disclose notices to attend general meetings of the shareholders.
+A listed issuer must issue and disclose notices to attend general meetings of the shareholders.
 The issuer must also disclose resolutions adopted at the general meeting of the shareholders and resolutions adopted by the board of directors based on authorizations by the general meeting of the shareholders unless the matters are of a minor significance.

 In accordance with the Swedish Companies Act (aktiebolagslagen (2005:551)), a Swedish company must hold its annual general meeting of the shareholders within six months after the end of each financial year.
 At the annual general meeting, the board of directors must present the company's annual report and auditor's report.
 If the company is a parent company required to prepare group accounts, the group accounts and the auditor's report for the group must be presented.